-- 13. Masonry and mortar to be replaced should be cut out with hand tools to minimize the risk of damage.
+- 13. Masonry and mortar to be replaced should be cut out with handtools to minimize the risk of damage.
 Power tools can cause damage to the brick edges. - 14.
 New mortar should match the original in terms of colour, composition (soft, lime-rich variety for pre-1920) and pointing method. - 15.
 Existing unpainted brick surfaces should not be painted. - 16.
-Soft brick was sometimes painted from the start.
-Before attempting to remove paint, consider if the painted surface is an original treatment. - 17.
+Before attempting to remove paint from brick surfaces, the building should be examined as not all brick was unpainted.
+A soft brick was sometimes used instead of face brick with paint providing the weatherproof skin. - 17.
 Brick surfaces should not be sealed with silicones or waterproof coatings as these can trap moisture behind the surface.